 Melee's top tier characters can be considered game breakers compared to most of the rest of the cast.

 Fox is at the very top of the tier list.
 With his extremely fast movement and powerful attacks that combo in perfect synergy, he is considered the most efficient fighter in the game.
 His up smash and up aerial are very fast and especially potent killers (both can KO reliably under 100%), but what's even more devastating is his down special, the shine; it's considered the best attack in the game because it's extremely fast (comes out on 1 frame, and can be be cancelled immediately with a jump), has invincibility frames, is very versatile, it has high hitstun and can combo with many of his other attacks, and it's a semi-spike, never mind the fact that it can reflect projectiles (which is supposed to be the point of it, judging by its actual name of Reflector).
-Keep in mind, though, that Fox is very difficult to play well with.
+Keep in mind, though, that Fox is very difficult to play well with, so unlike Meta Knight in Brawl, he really only applies at the highest level of skill.

 Sheik, who is third on the tier list, has very effective juggling combos, a devastating chain throw, a strong, semi-spiking forward-aerial, and a talent for knocking opponents off the stage and keeping them off (using needles).